omgmog/omgmog.github.com/_posts/2018/2018-08-09-a-foray-into-home-automation.md

 This worked pretty well, but having to hold the servo in place with _Gorilla tape_ wasn't ideal for a permenant installation.

 Because of the servo mounting failure I went back to TinkerCAD and tried to improve this a bit, utilising the screw mounting holes on the servo.
-I had problems with I again hit a problem with the servo mounts breaking as I installed the servo, so decided to attach one screw and add more Gorilla tape until I get around to printing another design.
+I again hit a problem with the servo mounts breaking as I installed the servo, so decided to attach one screw and add more Gorilla tape until I get around to printing another design.

 ### Hooking up to the cloud -- _Blynk_ and you'll miss it!